Paris Hilton: Deejaying (2012–2019)

 In March 2015, Animoca Brands, a mobile game developer from Hong Kong, announced that they had secured a license from Hilton to use her name and likeness to produce mobile games and themes.
 In June, she performed at Summerfest in Milwaukee in front of 50,000 concert-goers.
 An online campaign to get her thrown off the bill achieved over 7,000 votes.
 In 2016, Hilton teamed up with Lidl for a hair care collection.

 Between 2017 and 2019, Hilton appeared in the music videos for "Senza Pagare" by Fedez, "Sorry Not Sorry" by Demi Lovato, "I Don't Want It at All" by Kim Petras, "Lil One" by Young Thug and Birdman, and "Flowers" by Gabi DeMartino.
 During the same period, she frequently served as a runway model for Christian Cowan and The Blonds during New York Fashion Week, and for Philipp Plein during Milan Fashion Week.
 For April Fools' Day 2017, she starred in a SodaStream's advertisement campaign, promoting NanoDrop, a fictitious sparkling-water product.
 In June 2017, she launched footwear and home decor lines in Mexico City.

 In 2018, Hilton was described as "the centerpiece" of two projects about social media and various personalities' online presence.
 The documentary The American Meme premiered on Netflix in December 2018, after screening at the Tribeca Film Festival.
 Rotten Tomatoes gave the film a 93 rating based on 28 reviews.
 It was written and directed by Bert Marcus, and she was one of the executive producers.
 She also hosted Hollywood Love Story, a six-episode series that aired on Viceland.
-That year, Hilton modeled Kanye West's Yeezy Season 6 collection, and released "I Need You" as a digital download on Valentine's Day, which peaked at number 32 on the Dance Club Songs Billboard chart, and launched a 70-piece collection with Boohoo.com, her skincare line, a five-nail polishes line with Nail and Bone, as well as a clothing collection in Mexico.
+That year, Hilton modeled Kanye West's Yeezy Season 6 collection, released "I Need You" as a digital download on Valentine's Day, which peaked at number 32 on the Dance Club Songs Billboard chart, and launched a 70-piece collection with Boohoo.com, her skincare line, a five-nail polishes line with Nail and Bone, as well as a clothing collection in Mexico.

 In 2019, Hilton modeled for Philipp Plein's Plein Sport campaign, was a special guest in the twelfth episode of Germany's Next Topmodels 14th cycle, and collaborated with Belgian production duo Dimitri Vegas & Like Mike on "B.F.A.
 (Best Friend's Ass)", and with vocalist MATTN on "Lone Wolves".
 "B.F.A" peaked at number 45 on the Billboard Dance/Electronic Songs chart, and at number 25 on Belgium's Ultratop chart, while "Lone Wolves" peaked at 59 on Ultratop.
 In July 2019, she performed as a DJ in Tomorrowland.
+She returned to the festival as a performer in 2022, 2023, and 2026.